-Apply for your free tree pack!
+Apply for your free orchard tree or hedgerow pack!

-Apply now for your Orchard for Schools fruiting tree and hedgerow pack, and also receive a gift pack filled with great resources.
+Apply for your Orchard for Schools fruiting tree and/or hedgerow pack(s), and also receive an engaging resource pack.
+Before you apply:

 Find your incredible school

-Thank you to over 730 amazing schools that have decided to be a #ForceForNature this planting season and plant an incredible 32,000 fruit trees and fruiting hedgerow saplings.
+Thank you to over 730 amazing schools that have decided to be a #ForceForNature this planting season and plant an incredible 32,000 fruit trees and fruiting hedgerow whips.
 Schools from the Isles of Scilly to Fort William in Scotland are taking action, you are all fantastic.
 See if you can find your school on our interactive map.

 Frequently asked questions